 There are a few ways to get to Hakone using public transportation.

-There’re also buses available, but it usually takes longer (around two hours).
-The only good point for buses is that the tickets cost less money, so you can save a little if you’re on a budget.
+There are also buses available, but it usually takes longer (around two hours).
+The only good point about buses is that the tickets cost less money, so you can save a little if you’re on a budget.